 In the final phase, you’ll be asked to evaluate your progress after these sessions.
 Your therapist will do the same.

-One study of 22 people found that EMDR therapy helped 77 percent of individuals using EMDR therapy to treat PTSD.
+A 2012 study of 22 people found that EMDR therapy helped 77 percent of the individuals with psychotic disorder and PTSD.
 It found that their hallucinations, delusions, anxiety, and depression symptoms were significantly improved after treatment.
 The study also found that symptoms were not exacerbated during treatment.

 During and immediately after treatment, they noticed that EMDR was significantly more efficient in reducing symptoms of PTSD.
 During the three- and six-month follow-ups, they also recognized that participants maintained these benefits long after the treatment had ended.
 Overall, the study found that EMDR therapy gave people a longer-lasting reduction in symptoms than SC.

-EMDR therapy is considered to be safe, with much fewer side effects than those of prescription medications.
-That being said, there are some side effects that you may experience.
+EMDR therapy is considered to be safe, with many fewer side effects than those of prescription medications.
+That said, there are some side effects that you may experience.